aidlran/cli-password-manager/README.md

 ## Configuration

-There's no configuration file for these scripts, but you can add arguments to the aliases in your `~/.bashrc`.
-See [my own dotfiles repo](https://github.com/aidlran/dotfiles/search?q=pw-get+pw-mod) for example.
+There's no configuration file for these scripts, but you can add arguments to aliases in your `~/.bashrc`.
+See [my own dotfiles repo](https://github.com/aidlran/dotfiles/search?q=pw-mod+filename%3A.bashrc) for example.

 ### GnuPG Configuration